 docker-compose.yml file for Traefik

 With this file, you'll have a Traefik container which take requests and forward them depending on demand.
-I will use the path /opt/docker/dc and will create needed files/folders.
+I will use the path /opt/docker/dc and will create needed files and folders.

 Also, I'm using the dynamic configuration to setting up my routers and services — with many tries, I found easier the dynamic configuration instead of labels (and you will not have to restart your containers !)